 Are you interested in becoming a Knight, or been recently accepted and are undecided about your major?
-Consider starting your college career as Undeclared.
+If you are a first-time-in-college (FTIC) student, consider starting your college career as Undeclared.
 Through major exploration, you can discover…

 A Universe of Possibilities and Explore Your Path to Your Major!